-In the wake of the 2008 financial crisis, the spotlight on corporate misconduct shone on bribery, corruption, and unethical business practices.
+In the wake of the 2008 financial crisis, the spotlight on corporate workplace misconduct shone on bribery, corruption, and unethical business practices.
 But in the last three years, as new scandals have dominated the headlines, the focus has shifted to sexual harassment, bullying, and discrimination and remains top of the agenda for 2020.

-Interpersonal misconduct displaces financial misbehavior
+Sexual harassment displaces financial misbehavior

 Unethical business practices are still very front of mind however along with financial misbehavior like fraud but with 50% or less of the response rate, it’s clear that interpersonal misconduct is the clear focus for HR, D&I, legal and compliance leaders alike.